 (e) Bengal tiger is found in

 (i) Mountains (ii) Delta area (iii) Amazon.
-Answer-2
+Answer-2 - Match the following:

 (i) Cotton textile (a) Assam